Biblical Stewardship Services

 Donor Advised Fund

-This is a way for you to make tax-deductable gifts to charities of your choice, while protecting your privacy and simplifying long-term giving.
+This is a way for you to make tax-deductible gifts to charities of your choice, while protecting your privacy and simplifying long-term giving.
 You may have highly appreciated real estate, securities, or other assets you wish to sell or give to a charity.
 An irrevocable contribution of all or a specified portion of the property enables you to minimize or avoid capital gains taxes and receive a tax deduction for the year in which you make a gift, even if not all the funds are disbursed to charities during that year.
 Christian Aid Ministries Foundation will place your gift in a Donor Advised Fund, where over time it may be used in various CAM programs and other charities of your choice.
-You may recommend when and to which charities funds are disbursed from your Donor Advised Fund, and will receive an annual report of fund activity.
+You may recommend when and to which charities funds are disbursed from your Donor Advised Fund, and will receive an quarterly report of fund activity.

 Charitable Gift Annuities

 This is a way for older supporters to generate income for the rest of their lives while making a charitable gift to Christian Aid Ministries.
-A Charitable Gift Annuity is an agreement between you and CAM.
-In exchange for your non-refundable gift of cash or other property, CAM will pay you a specified annuity for the rest of your life.
+A Charitable Gift Annuity is an agreement between you and CAM Foundation*.
+In exchange for your non-refundable gift of cash or other property, CAM Foundation will pay you a specified annuity for the rest of your life.
 The annual amount is fixed at the time you make the gift, and does not fluctuate with the economy, so you know how much income you will receive every year.
 The rate is determined by your age, as established by the American Council on Gift Annuities.
 You will receive an income tax charitable deduction for a portion of your gift in the year it was given.
-Each year you will also receive a tax statement from CAM indicating the breakdown of your taxable and tax exempt annuity income for the previous year.
-Regular annuity payments will continue until your death, when the remaining balance of your original gift will be used in Christian Aid Ministries' programs.
+Each year you will also receive a tax statement from CAM Foundation indicating the breakdown of your taxable and tax exempt annuity income for the previous year.
+Regular annuity payments will continue until your death, when the remaining balance of your original gift will be used in CAM programs.

 A trust is often the easiest means of making sure your wishes are carried out in the use and disposal of your property, during your lifetime or the lives of others.
 Effective use of trusts may also minimize or eliminate estate taxes.
 Basically, a trust is a form of property ownership.
 As the donor, you create the trust by transferring property to a trustee for the benefit of one or more beneficiaries.
 You prescribe exactly how you want the trustee to manage the trust property during your life and after your death.
 Different trusts may be tailored to meet your unique needs.